RAKWireless/wisblock-node-red/other/ads1115/ads1115-read/README.md

 npm install node-red-contrib-ads1x15_i2c
 ```

- Another way to install required module is from editor window, open the main menu on the right, select  the `Manage Palette` option,  search node-red-contrib-modbus modules in the `Install` tab and install it.
+Another way to install required module is from editor window, open the main menu on the right, select  the `Manage Palette` option,  search node-red-contrib-ads1x15_i2c modules in the `Install` tab and install it.